-Particulars is a page dedicated to explain some of Schofield’s more esoteric language.
+Particulars is a page dedicated to explain some of Schofield’s more esoteric language and watch terminology.
 This lexicon, understood by those that have been with us from the start, can sometimes be confusing for our more recent visitors.
 The Six Pips newsletter that wends its way to thousands of mailboxes every Thursday at 8:15pm will often contain the words, terms and phrases you see below.
 This is an in-house glossary.

 The inspiration for naming our unique carbon composite comes from the ancient material Bog-oak or Bog-wood, also known as Morta.
 Bog-oak is a rare form of timber because when brought out of the ground it is in the early stages of fossilisation.
 The mineralisation makes the oak very hard and abrasive to work.
 The growth rings and medullary rays have been preserved in the timber, which has a very deep colour, almost black.
 These characteristics are not a million miles away from the carbon fibre composite used in the Blacklamp, a material that, after a solid year of R&D resulting in a ream of scientific documentation, we have coined as Morta.